FREE SHIPPING... EVERY DAY, EVERY ORDER! (USA ONLY) MOST ORDERS ARE RECEIVED WITHIN 2-3 BUSINESS DAYS!

 Abrasive and Non-scratch Pads

-Non-abrasive pads sometimes have texture.
-Even though some cleaning pads with texture are considered "non-scratch," they can progressively cause superficial damage by breaking down the protective factory coating.
+Although some cleaning pads with texture are considered "non-scratch," they can progressively cause superficial damage by breaking down the protective factory coating.

 Chemical Damage

 When a composite sink is new, it is resistant to many types of cleaning solutions.
-However, if the protective coating gets broken down, a barkeeper's friend or a common calcium lime and rust remover can easily damage composite sinks beyond repair.
-Harsh chemicals, such as oven cleaners, toilet cleaners, and paint thinners, will leave a white blemish that cannot be repaired.
-However, if your sink looks better wet or with oil on it, consider restoring the color (See Helpful links below).
+However, if friction/textured pads break down the protective coating, a barkeeper's friend or a common calcium lime and rust remover can easily damage composite sinks beyond repair.
+Other harsh chemicals, such as drain cleaners, oven cleaners, toilet cleaners, and paint thinners, can easily cause permanent damage.

 Heat

 Damage caused by excessive heat appears in two ways: white blemishes and cracks commonly found around the drain.
 In both cases, the sink most likely cannot be repaired or restored back to a quality condition.
-However, if your sink looks better wet or with oil on it, consider restoring the color (See Helpful links below).

 Helpful Links: